Wickham's HTML & CSS tutorial

 HTML5 Features

 View in Firefox, Safari, Opera and IE but IE6 often needs different solutions.
 In general IE7 and IE8 display like Firefox apart from the HTML5 and CSS3 features.
-The IE9 updates are mainly related to HTML 5 and CSS3 issues and it displays to a large extent like other main browsers.
+The IE9 & above updates are mainly related to HTML 5 and CSS3 issues and display to a large extent like other main browsers.
 Google Chrome is based on the same WebKit engine as Safari.

 Some of the examples are provided just to show problems, others show solutions that work in most major browsers.
 Use the example that suits you.